pmiguelpinto90/ShiftDisplay/README.md

   * led.set(value, decimalPlaces)
   * led.set(value, decimalPlaces, alignment)

-  Save a value to buffer for printing latter.
+  Saves a value to buffer for printing latter.

   `led`: is a variable of type ShiftDisplay.